 Nymphing: It is said over 90% of the time trout feed on insects below the surface and this makes nymphing one of the most productive methods.

-There are over 6 methods of nymphing and some methods work better then others under different river types and different conditions.
+There are over 6 methods of nymphing and some methods work better than others under different river types and different conditions.
 The indicator style of nymphing is the most common method because it works but that doesn’t necessarily mean it’s the best or most productive method for trout in Ontario.

 For more advanced and productive methods and productive flies consider booking into the Advanced Nymphing class or booking a guide trip from A Perfect Drift Guide Company.

 WET FLY AND STREAMER FISHING FOR BROWN TROUT

-Traditional wet fly fishing is using a swing style retrieve where you cast across and slightly down stream and with a tight line just let the fly swing across the pool until it’s directly below you or out of the main current or target zone.
+Traditional wet fly fishing is using a swing style retrieve where you cast across and slightly downstream and with a tight line just let the fly swing across the pool until it’s directly below you or out of the main current or target zone.

-There are multiple way to use a streamer but the most common method is to cast across and slightly down river and retrieving the streamer fly by stripping in the line with short steady pulls until the line is out of the target zone or you fully retrieve the line.
+There are multiple ways to use a streamer but the most common method is to cast across and slightly downriver and retrieving the streamer fly by stripping in the line with short steady pulls until the line is out of the target zone or you fully retrieve the line.